-Apeks Supercritical: Focused on Subcritical and Supercritical CO2 applications
+Apeks Supercritical: Engineering subcritical and supercritical CO2 applications since 2001.

-Apeks Supercritical has been designing and building botanical oil extraction systems that utilize subcritical and/or supercritical CO2 as a solvent since 2001.
+Apeks Supercritical has been designing and manufacturing botanical oil extraction systems that utilize subcritical and/or supercritical CO2 as a solvent since 2001.
 Systems range in size from our smallest 1 liter benchtop system to our 40 liter production system and are fully automated for “lights out” operation.
-We are veteran owned and all of our systems are proudly built in Johnstown, Ohio with as many American made parts and components as possible.
-We have more than 175 systems being used in extraction applications across the US with more systems being added daily!
+We are veteran owned, have 4 degreed engineers on staff and all of our systems are proudly built in Johnstown, Ohio with as many American made parts and components as possible.
+We have more than 200 systems being used in extraction applications across the US with more systems being added daily!

 Veteran Owned, Veteran Operated and Made in the USA

 Apeks Supercritical is proud to have nearly 25% of it’s workforce employed by military veterans!
 We proudly offer a 5% discount to our active duty US military personnel (valid ID required) and US military veterans (DD-214 required)!

 Our service engineers Craig Henderson and Craig Parker (Purple Heart Recipient) served together in the US Army during the Iraq war.
 Among the long list of dangerous encounters they had, they survived an Improvised Explosive Device (IED) attack to their vehicle while on a convoy.